intersystems-ib/workshop-healthcare-interop/README.md

 * Double-click on the Data Transform element and open the *DTL Editor*.
 * Have a look at how can messages be transformed.

+## Extend HL7 production
+Let's say that now you need to grab incoming `ORM^O01` messages from XYZ facility and create files with some patient data to send to other systems.

+So, you will need to figure out how to:
+* Process incoming XYZ_HL7FileService `ORM^O01` HL7 message
+* Extract patient data: medical record number, name, etc.
+* Write that information into a file

+You can follow these **guidelines** and try to implement it on your own:

+* Create a new message `interop.msg.PatientDataReq` that will contain your patient data.
+Check [documentation](https://docs.intersystems.com/irisforhealth20241/csp/docbook/Doc.View.cls?KEY=EGDV_messages) about defining messages.

+* Create a new Business Operation `interop.bo.PatientFileOperation` using [EnsLib.File.OutboundAdapter](https://docs.intersystems.com/irisforhealthlatest/csp/docbook/Doc.View.cls?KEY=EFIL_outbound).
+This operation will write your patient data to a file.
+Have a look at the [documentation](https://docs.intersystems.com/irisforhealthlatest/csp/docbook/Doc.View.cls?KEY=EFIL_outbound) so you can see what's the structure that you need.

+* Add your business operation to production and test it.

+* Create a data transformation `interop.dt.ormO01toPatientDataReq` to transform ORM^O01 HL7 messages into `interop.msg.PatientDataReq` so you can extract patient information.
+Test your data transformation.

+* Modify XYZ_Router rules so you can grab ORM^O01 messages, transform them using `interop.dt.ormO01toPatientDataReq` and finally sending them to your business operation.

 # FHIR Repository